PhiTux/DailyTxT/README.md

 ## About encryption and data storage

-For encryption I use ChaCha20-Poly1305.
+For encryption ChaCha20-Poly1305 is used.

 When a user logs in, a key is derived from his password with Argon2id, it is called the *derived key*.
+The *derived key* is stored in a http-only cookie and send on every API-call.
 This key is used to decrypt the user's *encryption key* (which is randomly generated when the user is created).
-The *derived key* is stored in a http-only cookie and send on every API-call.
-This *encryption key* is used to encrypt/decrypt all data of this user (entries and uploaded files) and never leaves the server.
+The *encryption key* is used to encrypt/decrypt all data of this user (entries and uploaded files) and never leaves the server.

 When a user changes his password, the *encryption key* is decrypted with the old *derived key* and re-encrypted with a new *derived key* (derived from the new password).

 There is no E2E-encryption used on client-side, because the search-functionality would not work then.
 All data would have to be sent to client-side for searching.

 There are also backup-keys available which can be used as a password-replacement.
 When they are created, they store the *derived key* encrypted with a random *backup key*.
-This *backup key* is shown to the user only once and has to be stored safely by him.
+These *backup keys* are shown to the user only once and are to be stored safely by him.
 When a user loses his password, he can use this *backup key* to decrypt the *derived key* and from that the *encryption key*.

 All data is stored in json-files.
-I do not use a database, because I want to guarantee highest portability and longterm availability of the data.
+No database is used, because the main goal is to guarantee highest portability and longterm availability of the data.

 ## Changelog